Your guide to studying counselling online or on-campus

 A counselling degree will give you both a theoretical understanding of clinical counselling approaches, and the practical skills you’ll need in interpersonal communication and personal reflection.
 You’ll also gain a broad understanding of the human services industry which will enhance your work-readiness.

-A Bachelor of Applied Social Science (Counselling) makes you eligible to apply for provisional membership with PACFA, the Psychotherapy and Counselling Federation of Australia.
+A Bachelor of Counselling makes you eligible to apply for provisional membership with PACFA, the Psychotherapy and Counselling Federation of Australia.
 It also gives you the option to continue to specialise in the field with postgraduate study (such as the Master of Counselling Practice).

 Graduate Certificate in Counselling